 Preferred Stock Warrants-In connection with a 2015 agreement with Venture Lending and Leasing VII and Venture Lending and Leasing VIII (the "VLL Agreement"), we issued warrants to purchase 1,104,560 shares of our Preferred Stock at an exercise price of \$0.10 that expire on September 30, 2026 with an initial fair value of \$0.8 million.
 The preferred stock warrants contain a down round and anti-dilution adjustment provision on the exercise price.
 The Company will recognize on a prospective basis the value of the effect of the down round feature in the warrant when it is triggered (i.e., when the exercise price is adjusted downward).
 This value is measured as the difference between (1) the financial instrument's fair value (without the down round feature) using the pre-trigger exercise price and (2) the financial instrument's fair value (with the down round feature) using the reduced exercise price.
-The value of the change in fair value of the warrant liability.
+The value of the effect of the down round feature will be reflected in the change in fair value of the warrant liability.
 The preferred stock warrants may be exercised in whole or in part at any time and include a cashless exercise option which allows the holder to receive fewer shares of stock in exchange for the warrants rather than paying cash to exercise.
 The preferred stock warrants can be exercised for either Series Seed Preferred Stock or Series A Preferred Stock.
-All of the preferred stock warrants were outstanding at December 31, 2020.
-In November 2021, immediately prior to the completion of the IPO and per the terms of the preferred stock warrant agreement, the convertible preferred stock warrants then outstanding were automatically exchanged for 1,104,560 shares of Class B common stock on a one-to-one basis and the Company reclassified the preferred stock warrant liability to additional paid-in capital upon the conversion.
+All of the preferred stock warrant agreement, the convertible preferred stock warrants then outstanding were automatically exchanged for 1,104,560 shares of Class B common stock on a one-to-one basis and the Company reclassified the preferred stock warrant liability to additional paid-in capital upon the conversion.
 As of December 31, 2021, no preferred stock warrants were outstanding.